jawikas/sonictestnet-bot/README.md

 ![image](https://github.com/jawikas/sonictestnet-bot/assets/63976518/897cd08b-5b1d-4141-89ce-e6ae551c5c3f)

-# Sonic Testnet Automated Bot
+# Sonic Testnet Automated (Transactions & Claim Box) Bot

 This repository contains a script for automating transactions on the Sonic testnet on Solana.
 The bot generates random addresses and sends SOL from configured accounts to these addresses.